Meeting the Elephant in the Room

 “I’m much more present than before, less chased by thoughts in my mind.
 I experience a new sense of openness and groundedness, which helps in my conversations with my employees, in negotiations.
 It helps me in determining the direction I want to take my company to.
 I’m less ego-driven and more focused on my company’s vision and mission.
 I’m also kinder to myself - sometimes when it’s 2pm and I feel I have done a lot already that day I simply go home and enjoy my time-off – before the EvoLEAD program I would have never allowed myself to do this.
 I have found a new relationship to my sense of responsibility.”

-Another lens through which to look at the enlargement of our inner space is the leadership mindsets framework developed by author and organisational development expert Martin Permantier.
+Another lens through which to look at the enlargement of our inner space is the leadership mindsets framework developed by Martin Permantier, an author and organisational development expert and partner of Evolute Institute.
 So in Part 2 of this 8-part article series on deep inner work we look into how thinking in mindsets can be used to accelerate personal and professional growth.
 Check it out here:

 [1] WHO 2022 https://www.who.int/teams/mental-health-and-substance-use/world-mental-health-report